 There is room for improvement in bilateral economic relations.
 Germany’s main exports to Bhutan are machinery, electrical goods, production facilities and paper goods.
 Germany’s main imports from Bhutan are iron and steel.
-In 2017, trade between the two countries was worth a total of 7 million euros, putting Bhutan in 189th place among Germany’s trading partners.
+In 2017, trade between the two countries was worth a total of 6.6 million euros, putting Bhutan in 190th place among Germany’s trading partners.
 As there are currently no long-term trade or investment projects between the two countries, even minor business dealings can have a considerable impact on the bilateral trade balance from one year to the next.

-Culture and research
+Culture and science

 On the cultural front, Germany has in recent years supported cultural preservation projects in Bhutan.
 One such project was the reconstruction of the cantilever bridge at the historic Dzong (fortress monastery) in Punakha, which was officially inaugurated by the Bhutanese Prime Minister in May 2008.
 In addition, a permanent photography exhibition in the turrets of the cantilever bridge – also funded by the Federal Foreign Office through its Cultural Preservation Programme – was opened by Bhutan’s then Prime Minister Jigme Yozer Thinley in late October 2011.